The Incredible Story of SHEIKH MUHAMMED JAMIU BULALA, The Nigerian Islamic Cleric Known For Beating Women With Horsewhips On The Streets

 It was also claimed that while Bulala was in Ilorin, he would work on a farm at Oloje with his mates but upon getting to the farm, Bulala would tell them to leave their hoes in the farm and he would then read certain verses and he alone would proceed to do all the farm work that 10 people had to for hours took Bulala just a few minutes.

 Bulala claimed that he spiritually got the message that the ship was about to capsize and that the ship was heading towards Nigeria with a huge consignment that would be of benefit to the country.
 Bulala said if he had not gone in the spirit to rescue the ship from capsizing that it would have taken another 100 years before Nigeria was going to get such a benefit so he had to act fast and that explained why he went unconscious all of a sudden.
-Nigerian Muslim singer and one of the followers of Bulala Adhakirat Azeezat Lawal sang of this particular miracle and other wonders of Bulala in her song, Yah Baba, listen below (I totally got addicted to it), she starts her very charming and enchanting praise of Bulala from 20:00:
+Nigerian Muslim singer and one of the followers of Bulala Adhakirat Azeezat Lawal (aka Ootibiya aka Imole Adinni I)sang of this particular miracle and other wonders of Bulala in her song, Yah Baba, listen below from 19:50:

 - (ASTRAL) TRAVEL AT THE SPEED OF LIGHT: Bulala claimed to have powers to traverse vast distances with the speed of light.
 Thus, he made claims that he travelled to various countries of the world right from inside his room.

 - THE KETTLE THAT IS NEVER EMPTY: It is claimed that Bulala had a kettle that he carried and that even when 100 people drank from the kettle, it never got empty.